iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-istio.md

     ```

 ??? info "Look inside `productpage-v3` configuration"
-    ```yaml linenums="1"
-    The environment variables used to configure the service define the text color.
+    Environment variables are used to configure the service.
+They define the text color and the expected reward.
     ```yaml linenums="1"
     env:
     - name: color